ourgal/slashslash.fish/README.md

 ### Your code is bad

 Yep, checks out.
-But hey, this isn't a question
+But hey, this isn't a question!

 ### Will you support X?